The Hive (2014 film): Plot

 Infected with an unknown virus that mutated his body, Adam Goldstein wakes in a barricaded cabin with no immediate recollection of who he is or what has happened.
-Through a series of intermittent flashbacks, messages he wrote to himself, and clues such as sketches and photographs, Adam gradually pieces together the recent past.
+Through a series of flashbacks, messages he wrote to himself, and clues such as sketches and photographs, Adam gradually pieces together past events.

-Flashbacks to the 1980s show Russian scientist Dr. Yuri Yegorov performing experiments on restrained subjects in an attempt to connect their brains to a hive mind consciousness.
-The experiments succeed, but patients mutate, break free from their restraints, and cause chaos as they kill researchers in the lab.
-More recent flashbacks show Dr. Baker performing brain surgery on a little girl named Kayla who inexplicably recites a complex mathematical equation before dying during the operation.
+In the 1980s, Russian scientist Dr. Yuri Yegorov experimented on restrained subjects in an attempt to connect their brains to a hive mind.
+The experiments succeed, but patients mutate, break free from their restraints, and kill researchers in the lab.
+More recent flashbacks show Dr. Baker performing brain surgery on a little girl named Kayla who recites a complex mathematical equation before dying during the operation.
 Based on what he saw with Kayla, Dr. Baker seeks funding for research into shared memories.
-A mysterious man in a suit sets up Dr. Baker in a lab with Dr. Yegorov’s research as a starting point.
-Dr. Yegorov eventually comes to warn Dr. Baker that their research is dangerous and potentially evil.
-When Baker refuses to back down, Yegorov holds Baker at gunpoint while his men steal the hive virus samples used on test subjects.
-Yegorov’s team escapes with the materials on a hijacked plane.
+A mysterious man in a suit sets up Dr. Baker in a lab with Dr. Yegorov's research as a starting point.
+Yegorov eventually comes to warn Baker that their research is dangerous and potentially evil.
+When Baker refuses to back down, Yegorov holds Baker at gunpoint while his men steal the hive virus samples.
+Yegorov's team escapes on a hijacked plane.

 Adam remembers being a counselor at Camp Yellow Jacket with his friend Clark.
-Even though Adam has a history of sleeping around with women at the camp, including a secret affair with Clark’s girlfriend Jess, Adam falls for a counselor named Katie and the two of them gradually foster a romance.
+Even though Adam has a history of sleeping around with women at the camp, including a secret affair with Clark's friend Jess, Adam falls for a counselor named Katie and the two of them gradually foster a romance.

-Yegorov’s plane crashes in a nearby forest.
-Adam, Clark, Katie, and Jess investigate the crash site only to be attacked by a pilot infected with the hive virus.
-Clark crashes their vehicle when the quartet tries to escape.
-Everyone makes it back to camp on foot, but not before the pilot vomits a black substance that infects Jess.
+Yegorov's plane crashes in a nearby forest.
+Adam, Clark, Katie, and Jess investigate the crash site only to be attacked by the infected.
+They drive away, but Clark crashes their vehicle.
+Everyone makes it back to camp on foot, but the pilot vomits a black substance that infects Jess.